MarcoLandtHayen/cicmod_application/README.md

 ## Development

-For now, we're developing Docker containter with JupyterLab environment, Tensorflow and several extensions, based on jupyter/tensorflow-notebook.
+For now, we're developing in a Docker containter with JupyterLab environment, Tensorflow and several extensions, based on jupyter/tensorflow-notebook.

 To start a JupyterLab within this container, run
 ```shell